Convoy PQ 16: Casualties

 The cabins were closer to the water line and bomb explosions in the water made much more noise than in the sick bay.
 The wounded felt trapped and began to scream and shout, which spread until they were ordered to stop it, however dreadful their ordeal, to stop the panic from spreading.
 More wounded were taken on board from Empire Lawrence, who thought that the only lifeboat that got away was destroyed by machine-gun fire.
 The second engineer had a depressed fracture of the skull and as he was treated they realised that he was one of Ransome Wallis's patients from before the war.
 During the evening the German attacks resumed with great intensity and Empire Purcell exploded in a great flash but the crew had abandoned ship before the explosion and most survived.
 The attacks went on and some men on Martin began to succumb to the strain, one man having alternating bouts of shivering and weeping.
 Ransome Wallis was asked to show himself in the engine and boiler rooms to encourage the stokers and Engine Room Artificers and found the loud hammering of bombs and depth charge explosions in the water just as frightening.
 When Ransome Wallis returned to the wounded he tried to rig a drip into the sailor with a fractured spine but when another attack began the sailor pulled out the needle and resisted when he was being tied down to administer the drip, leading Ransome Wallis to stop.

 The effect of explosions caused extensive internal bruising and bleeding which was often fatal.
-Early on 28 May the young sailor with the leg fractures died and was buried at sea.
+Early on 28 May, the young sailor with the leg fractures, died and was buried at sea.
 The air alarm sounded again but fog hid the convoy and Ransome Wallis heard aircraft fly low, apparently searching for the convoy, then fly away.
 The sick bay went quiet as the gunners above had cleared away the shell cases and the morphia administered to the wounded appeared to be taking effect.
 During the afternoon the young sailor with the fractured spine died and it was found that a bomb splinter had left a small entry wound in his back but caused severe spinal damage further inside; a man with a severe head injury died soon afterwards.
 More air raids occurred but Soviet fighters intercepted them and the convoy reached the Kola Inlet; Martin docked at Vaenga.
-At least 43 sailors were killed, 43 were wounded and 471 men were rescued from ships in PQ 16.
+At least 43 sailors were killed, 43 were wounded and 471 men were rescued from ships in Convoy PQ 16.
 German sources show two U-boats were damaged and that three Ju 88s with two-man crews were shot down.
 Harold Thiele (2004) recorded five Ju 88s and one He 115 shot down.